-Startup Poker 2.0 Code of Conduct
+Startup Haven Code of Conduct

-5) Players who whine about bad beats, act out when they loose or are in general too serious or aggressive about their poker may not be invited back.
+6) Startup Poker 2.0 players who whine about bad beats, act out when they loose or are in general too serious or aggressive about their poker may not be invited back.
 Players who are generally rude, anti-social or just can’t seem to figure out how to have a good time may not be invited back.

 7) While Poker 2.0 is a casual, low stakes game, and all players are expected to follow the house rules and seek to peaceably resolve disagreement.